FahmidulHaquee/Learning-Angular/tasks.md

 CLI: A set of tools accessed via the terminal.
 Mainly used to scaffold an application.
 This means creating an app with common settings quickly.

-Angular CLI is highly opinionated, so the basic scaffolding command is going to set up
+Angular CLI is highly opinionated, so the basic scaffolding command is going to set up a lot of folders and configuration files.

 ### Main CLI Commands